 Beautiful Beach Time

-Many of the Provo beaches also offer horseback riding, sure to appeal to the whole family.
+Many of the Provo beaches also offer horseback riding, a unique activity that’s sure to appeal to the whole family and create a memorable vacation experience.

 Strap on your Snorkels

-If you’re already enjoying the Turtle Cove beach, then the greater complexity of the reef and coral system here makes for a fantastic adventure too.
-While outlying areas may only be accessible with older kids, there’s plenty to see for people of all ages, so don’t be shy!
+If you’re already enjoying Turtle Cove beach, then the greater complexity of the reef and coral system here makes for a fantastic adventure too.
+While outlying areas may only be accessible to older kids, there’s plenty to see for people of all ages–so don’t be shy!

 Charter a Boat